 The Bicubic option is great for enlarging photos where you want to make everything sharper.
 Photoshop will calculate the average of many pixels and create new ones.

 If your photo has a lot of noise and you want to make everything smooth, select the Bicubic Smoother option.

 That’s it!
-Click on the OK button and you can save your resized photo.
+Click on the OK button to save your resized photo.